 Firm assets represent all assets for which Norges Bank Investment Management has management responsibility.
-As at year-end 2018 this is the sum of the Government Pension Fund Global and the equity investments of Norges Bank's foreign exchange reserves.
+As of year-end 2019 this is the sum of the Government Pension Fund Global and the equity investments of Norges Bank's foreign exchange reserves.